nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 1.2 Edit your profile : `edit`

 Edits your own profile.
-You can choose to edit any attributes in your own profile except module tags which use separate commands.
+You can choose to edit any attribute in your own profile, except for module tags which use separate commands.
 You can edit multiple attributes at once.

 Format: `edit EDITED_ATTRIBUTE [MORE ATTRIBUTES]`

-Prefixes:
+Prefixes for editable attributes:
 * NAME: `n/`
 * STUDENT ID: `id/`
 * PHONE: `p/`